 - Add salt and pepper to taste if desired.

-Potato soup is best served immediately after cooking.
-Since it’s cream based, it can’t be frozen, but it can be kept in the refrigerator for several days afterwards.
+- Potato soup is best served immediately after cooking.
+Since it's cream based, it doesn't freeze well, but it can be kept in the refrigerator for several days afterwards.

 - Use vegetable broth instead of chicken to make this soup vegetarian.